Office of Compliance Programs

 LSUHSC-NO, as a health care provider, is a “covered entity” under

 This means that the university must abide by the requirements of the

 HIPAA Privacy Rule.

 Who Has to Follow the HIPAA Law?

-- Is created, received or maintained by a health care provider,
+- Is created or received by a health care provider, health plan,

 Examples of Patient Identifiers

 - Patient name or any part of the name (first, last, initials,

 - All elements of Dates (e.g. Date of birth, Date of admission,

 discharge, Date of appointment, Date of encounter, etc.)